miklevin/MikeLev.in/_posts/2024-10-28-fasthmtl-static-resources.md

 us nothing less the demise of the age of ReactJS&#151;I kid you not.
 You're just seeing the beginning of all this play out.

-## Python Developers Can't Resist New Web Development Magic Tricks
+## HTMX Delivers Web Dev Superpowers To Python Community

 But there's a price.
 And that price is folks like me having to do such detective work to decipher the anti-pattern magic.
 It's the best kind of magic if you ask